 f.
-Orem Fitness Center and Tennis Court/Community Park Parking Lots The Orem Fitness Center parking lots including the lots for the tennis courts and the community park are for patrons only!
-They are not school parking lots.
+Orem Fitness Center and Tennis Court/Community Park Parking Lots are not school parking lots.
 Anyone using these parking lots for school parking will receive an Orem City Parking Ticket or be towed at owner's expense.
 DO NOT PARK THERE!